vidhi-hestabit/LaunchPad_Training/week-6/day-1/DATA-REPORT.md

 * `PassengerId` is an identifier and not useful for prediction
 * `Parch` has zero variance and does not contribute useful information
 * `Fare` is right-skewed and will require scaling in later stages

 ---

-## Conclusion

-The dataset has been successfully:

-* Loaded from raw source
-* Cleaned and preprocessed
-* Saved in a structured format
-* Analyzed using basic EDA techniques

-The data is now **ready for feature engineering and model training**, which will be covered in the next stage of the project.

----